elchericito/redfast-docs/docs/USER MANUAL/redfast-sdk/ios-sdk.md

 ## Access Custom Metadata

 Custom key-value pairs can be added to an item via Pulse.
-These values may be used to perform an action that is not the typical media asset deep link, like sending the user to a registration screen.
+These values may be used to perform an action that is not the typical media asset deep link, like sending the user to a registration screen or performing an operation on behalf of the user..

-The custom metadata is saved in the completion callback for `setScreenName`, `buttonClick`, and `getInlines`.
+The custom metadata is available in the completion callback for `setScreenName()`, `buttonClick()`, and `getInlines()`.
+You may access the custom metadata from  `getTriggerablePromptsA()` return objects with this example code:  `prompt?.deviceMeta?.decodeValue(to: Meta.self)`.

 ## Send Usage Tracking Event